 April 03, 2017 14:39 Updated Follow Yes, but only under specific circumstances.
 A governing body may hold an executive session if the meeting is held for one of the instances specifically listed in I.C.
 5-14-1.5-6.1(b). www.in.gov/pac Related articles Can a governing body meet behind closed doors to discuss "personnel matters?"
 Can a governing body prevent me from speaking at its meeting?
 Does the notice of a meeting or executive session have to appear in the local newspaper?
 Can a request for meeting minutes be denied if the minutes have not been approved?
-What records are available to the public, and what records are confidential?
+Are previously Public Access Counselor's issued opinions available for review?